Yves Saint Laurent (fashion house): History

 The brand expanded in the 1980s and early 1990s with men's and women's fragrances, building upon its cosmetic line introduced in 1978.
-However, by 1992, the company's profits were in decline and its share price had fallen.
+However, by 1992, the company's profits were in decline, and its share price had fallen.
 In 1993, Yves Saint Laurent was sold to pharmaceuticals company Sanofi.

 In 1997, Pierre Bergé appointed Hedi Slimane as collections and art director and relaunched Rive Gauche Homme.
 Slimane departed two years later to head couture menswear at Dior Homme.

-In 1999, Kering purchased YSL, Alber Elbaz was dismissed and Tom Ford was hired to design the ready-to-wear collection, while Yves Saint Laurent remained in charge of haute couture.
+In 1999, Kering purchased YSL, Alber Elbaz was dismissed, and Tom Ford was hired to design the ready-to-wear collection, while Yves Saint Laurent remained in charge of haute couture.
 Designs by Tom Ford for YSL were awarded Dress of the Year by the Fashion Museum in 2001 and 2004.

 In 2002, the haute couture division was closed.
 In 2004, Tom Ford departed the company and Stefano Pilati, an Italian-born designer, became creative director.
 Yves Saint Laurent died of brain cancer in 2008.
 The following few years proved to be tumultuous for the company, with YSL stores closing in the key U.S. markets of San Francisco and New York (including the company's Madison Avenue location, its first-ever store in the United States).
 In January 2010, its Chicago boutique on Oak Street also closed.

 In 2012, Kering announced Hedi Slimane would return to the brand, replacing Stefano Pilati as creative director for YSL.
 In 2015, Slimane announced he would revive Yves Saint Laurent's couture line, and proceeded to do so.
 (Note: The haute couture division (although defunct) is under the control of Fondation Pierre Bergé-Yves Saint Laurent.
-Even though Yves Saint Laurent Couture operates as a traditional haute couture atelier, legally, there remains a difference, and Saint Laurent is not allowed to use the term 'haute couture' when referring to the couture division.
+Even though Yves Saint Laurent Couture operates as a traditional haute couture atelier, there is a legal distinction, and Saint Laurent is not allowed to use the term 'haute couture' when referring to the couture division.

 Yves Saint Laurent couture is also not shown on the runway and is only available to ‘friends of the house.’)
 After his appointment, Slimane moved the design studio to Los Angeles, Slimane's home; the couture atelier would remain in France.